-This weekend marks the annual Great Backyard Bird Count, a four-day event that makes "citizen scientists" out of bird watchers and nature lovers across North America.
+Valentine's Day weekend marks the annual Great Backyard Bird Count (GBBC), a four-day event that makes "citizen scientists" out of bird watchers and nature lovers across North America.
 The campaign is part of a broad effort to keep tabs on the continent's bird populations, using volunteers of all ages and backgrounds to supplement more formal research.

 The 2020 GBBC lasts from Feb.
 14 through Feb.
 17, and anyone can participate.
-All you have to do is spend at least 15 minutes this weekend counting every individual member of each bird species you see, and then report your findings online.
+All you have to do is spend at least 15 minutes counting every individual member of each bird species you see, and then report your findings online.
 The GBBC recommends looking at a regional bird checklist first, to get an idea of the kinds of birds you're likely to see in your area in February.

 The event — a joint project of the National Audubon Society, the Cornell Lab of Ornithology and Bird Studies Canada — yields far more data than professional scientists could muster on their own.
-During the 2017 GBBC, for instance, volunteers from 100 countries submitted more than 210,000 bird checklists.
-This kind of data is especially important now, as climate change disrupts many bird species' long-established behavior patterns, explains Cornell Lab of Ornithology director John Fitzpatrick in a 2012 press release:
+During the 2020 GBBC, for instance, volunteers from 100 countries submitted more than 210,000 bird checklists.
+This kind of data is especially important now, as climate change disrupts many bird species' long-established behavior patterns, explains Cornell Lab of Ornithology director John Fitzpatrick in a press release:

 "This is a very detailed snapshot of continental bird distributions.
 Imagine scientists 250 years from now being able to compare these data with their own.
 Already, with more than a decade of data in hand, the GBBC has documented changes in late-winter bird distributions."